2023 Children's Parade

 All area youngsters are invited to hop on their bicycles or be pulled along in a wagon as part of a "walking parade" designed just for them!

-Free parking for the July 4 festivities is available at Holding Park, the Wake Forest Historical Museum, and along several side streets.
+Free parking for the July 4 festivities is available at Holding Park, 133 W. Owen Ave., and to a lesser extent at the Wake Forest Historical Museum.

 Volunteers are critical to the success of the Children’s Parade and needed to help ensure the safety of the parade participants.
 Local civic groups and community organizations are especially encouraged to participate as are local students looking to earn community service hours.